OGR-67/CheatSheet/README.md

 ## anchor
 [Back to summary](#HTML)
-The <a> HTML element (or anchor element), with its href attribute, creates a hyperlink to web pages, files, email addresses, locations in the same page, or anything else a URL can address.
+The a HTML element (or anchor element), with its href attribute, creates a hyperlink to web pages, files, email addresses, locations in the same page, or anything else a URL can address.
-Content within each <a> should indicate the link's destination.
-If the href attribute is present, pressing the enter key while focused on the <a> element will activate it.
+Content within each "a" should indicate the link's destination.
+If the href attribute is present, pressing the enter key while focused on the "a" element will activate it.
 [anchor attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#:~:text=Try%20it-,Attributes,-This%20element%27s%20attributes)
 [examples](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#:~:text=HTMLAnchorElement-,Examples,-Linking%20to%20an)

 ## tables
 [Back to summary](#HTML)
-The <table> HTML element represents tabular data — that is, information presented in a two-dimensional table comprised of rows and columns of cells containing data.
+The table HTML element represents tabular data — that is, information presented in a two-dimensional table comprised of rows and columns of cells containing data.
 [list of table tags](https://www.w3schools.com/html/html_tables.asp#:~:text=HTML-,Table,-Tags)
 [table attributes](https://www.scaler.com/topics/html/table-attributes-in-html/#:~:text=Table%20Attributes%20in-,HTML,-Learn%20about%20table)